GTFOBins/GTFOBins.github.io/_gtfobins/gdb.md

 ---
 description: |
   GDB may come with embedded Python support, in that case arbitrary code can be executed with the `python` command in the context of the GDB process.

-  See the entries of Python [version 2](/gtfobins/python2/) and [version 3](/gtfobins/python3/).
+See the [Python](/gtfobins/python/) functions.
 functions:
   execute-interactive:
     - code: gdb -nx -ex '!sh' -ex quit